inaos/iron-array-python/doc/source/reference/expressions.rst

 Above we have an UDF called `mean_with_cap` that produces an `out` data block of `float32` with 3 dimensions, and has 3 inputs (`p1`, `p2`, `p3`) also with a `float32` type and 3 dimensions as well.
-The function returns an `int` as an error code (0 typically means `success`).
+The function returns an `int` as an error code (0 means `success`).
 Then, it retrieves the shape of the view of one of the inputs (ironArray guarantees that all the views in inputs and output have the same shape) and does a nested `for loop` for computing the mean for every value in the inputs.

 After that, the UDF is compiled and produces an :class:`Expr` expression via the :func:`expr_from_udf` call.
 The inputs are passed in the